wesleyParriott/astera/docs/Asset Guide.rst

 Asset Maps
 ^^^^^^^^^^

 Asset maps in astera are meant to represent a collection of related assets needed together.
 You can modify which individual assets you have in the map at any given time, and manage/find the assets within the map with relative ease.
-In astera these maps can be created around either a zip or pak file.
+In astera these maps can be created around pak files or the file system structure.
 Thus there are two different functions for creating the specific types:

 .. code-block:: c

-   /* Create an asset map to track assets using a zip file */ asset_map_t asset_map_create_zip(const char* filename, const char* name,
-                                    uint32_t capacity, uint8_t compression_level);

    /* Create an asset map to track assets using a pak file */ asset_map_t asset_map_create_pak(const char* filename, const char* name,
                                     uint32_t capacity);

-**NOTE**: The default compression level (by most zip programs) of a zip file is 6.

 From the asset map you can request specific files, and it'll fetch them for you.
 Once the map is created you can just call: